equipe/equipe-api/FEDERATION.md

 In case of your own validation fails, the error needs to be communicated back to the user that tries to send the results.

-Return `422 Unprocessable entity` with content type `422 Unprocessable entity` and the body should contain the error messages in json format as following
+Return `422 Unprocessable entity` with content type `application/json` and the body should contain the error messages in json format as following

 ```json
 {